NewAtlas28/Network-Optimization-Calculus/README.md

-# Network Dynamics (NDA)
+# Network Dynamics Axioms (NDA)

-The **Network Dynamics (NDA)** is a formal framework for studying how agency, autonomy, and cooperation emerge within interacting systems of nodes.
+The **Network Dynamics Axioms (NDA)** is a formal framework for studying how agency, autonomy, and cooperation emerge within interacting systems of nodes.
 It provides mathematical definitions, natural-language exposition, and pseudocode, to make the framework accessible for both implementation and interpretation.

 **"If water (NDA), is to be healthy, it requires useful minerals.
 These minerals, are plug-ins based on domain context."**